Alan Kulwicki: Legacy

-Alan Kulwicki Driver Development Program
+Kulwicki Driver Development Program

-In 2015, Kulwicki's friends began the Alan Kulwicki Driver Development program to "help worthy drivers along the way in reaching their dream...while at the same time keep Alan Kulwicki's memory and legacy alive."
+In 2015, Kulwicki's friends began the Kulwicki Driver Development program to "help worthy drivers along the way in reaching their dream...while at the same time keep Alan Kulwicki's memory and legacy alive."
 The field is narrowed to 15 applicants and the program gives $7777 to support seven drivers' career advancement.
 Drivers are judged based on their on-track performance as well as off-track activities, social media presence, and community involvement.
 The winner receives seven times $7777 ($54,439) and a trophy.
-It was cancelled for the 2020 season because of COVID-19 concerns.
-The program winners were:
+It was cancelled for the 2020 season because of COVID-19 concerns, and resumed in 2021.
+The program winners as of 2025 are:

 Media

 Father Dale Grubba, the priest who had presided over Kulwicki's funeral, released a biography of his friend entitled Alan Kulwicki: NASCAR champion Against All Odds in 2009.
 The book was the basis for a low-budget feature film, Dare to Dream: The Alan Kulwicki Story, released on April 1, 2005.
 The film chronicles Kulwicki's life from racing late models at Slinger Super Speedway, through his rise to NASCAR champion, and ends with his death.
 The movie was created by Kulwicki's Wisconsin fans for less than $100,000.
 The star of the film, Brad Weber, was a Kulwicki fan and credits the late driver with being his inspiration to become an actor.